-American white waterlily, fragrant water-lily, beaver root, fragrant white water lily, white water lily, sweet-scented white water lily, and sweet-scented water lily.
+Other common names for the American white water-lily are fragrant water-lily, beaver root, fragrant white water lily, white water lily, sweet-scented white water lily, and sweet-scented water lily.

-Nymphaeaceae or water-lily family.
-Spatterdock is the only other water-lily in this family.
+It is in the Nymphaeaceae, or water-lily, family.
+American white water-lily is the only native water-lily in this family.

 American white water-lily is an aquatic, perennial, plant that grows in ponds and lakes.